boyu29/incremental-spiders-on-leiphone.com/README.md

 ## Instructions

 In this project, I utilized several modules and functions for operating web browser, seperating essential information, downloading images, saving data locally and running the project automatically in specific time point.

+You can download and run the spider.py on your computer directly as long as you've installed the required modules.
+Remember to revise the saving path in the project to make sure you can save the record on you computer.